 (a) The Owner Trustee shall incur no liability to any Person in acting upon any signature, instrument, notice, resolution, request, consent, order, certificate, report, opinion, bond or other document or paper reasonably believed by it to be genuine and reasonably believed by it to be signed by the proper party or parties.
 The Owner Trustee may accept a certified copy of a resolution of the board of directors or other governing body of any corporate party as conclusive evidence that such resolution has been duly adopted by such body and that the same is in full force and effect.
 As to any fact or matter the manner of ascertainment of which is not specifically prescribed herein, the Owner Trustee may for all purposes hereof rely on a certificate, signed by the president, any vice president, the treasurer or any assistant treasurer or the secretary or any assistant secretary of the relevant party, as to such fact or matter, and such certificate shall constitute full protection to the Owner Trustee for any action taken or omitted to be taken by it in good faith in reliance thereon.

-(b) In its exercise or administration of the trusts and powers hereunder, including its obligations hereunder, the Owner Trustee may employ agents and attorneys and enter into agreements with any of them, and the Owner Trustee shall not be answerable for the default or misconduct of any such agents or attorneys if such agents or attorneys shall have been selected by the Owner Trustee in good faith.
+(b) In its exercise or administration of the trusts and powers hereunder, including its obligations hereunder, the Owner Trustee may employ agents and attorneys and enter into agreements (including the Distribution Agreement and the Reimbursement and Disclosure Agreement) with any of them, and the Owner Trustee shall not be answerable for the default or misconduct of any such agents or attorneys if such agents or attorneys shall have been selected by the Owner Trustee in good faith.

 (c) In the administration of the trusts hereunder, the Owner Trustee may consult with counsel, accountants and other skilled persons to be selected and employed by it in good faith, and the Owner Trustee shall not be liable for anything done, suffered or omitted in good faith by it in accordance with the advice or opinion of any such counsel, accountants or other skilled persons.